 Chest radiography is important to the detection of TB and other pulmonary infections prevalent in HIV-positive patients.
 To overcome the shortage of radiological expertise while simultaneously increasing their capability of screening the population, AMPATH aims to use lightweight digital x-ray units readily transportable in rural areas.
 Researchers at NLM took advantage of the opportunity to contribute to the effort by developing an automated chest x-ray screening solution to address radiologist shortage in rural areas.
 The goal is for AMPATH staff to take chest x-rays of the population and employ NLM developed software to screen for the presence of TB and pulmonary diseases.
 While NLM aims to pilot the screening software through the collaboration with AMPATH, it is also seeking opportunities to extend this effort with other partners domestically and worldwide.

 The NLM team had limited experience in developing a user interface for their screening system that would be meaningful to end-users with varying expertise, and were seeking opportunities to collaborate with suitable partners to test the system.
-HHS Ignite was very valuable in identifying potential customers, establishing the value of the customer interview process, and developing a model for conveying the system’s value to the customer.
+HHS Ignite Accelerator was very valuable in identifying potential customers, establishing the value of the customer interview process, and developing a model for conveying the system’s value to the customer.

 The team validated the need and the proposed solution by interviewing radiologists and researchers at a various national and international organizations, including Indiana University School of Medicine, AMPATH Kenya, NIH Clinical Center, Shenzhen Hospital (China), and researchers at the NIH’s National Institutes of Allergy and Infectious Diseases (NIAID).
 The interviews helped define key features for the screening system UI, and also revealed opportunities to collaborate and test the system.
-The system capability was also improved during HHS Ignite and it achieves accuracy comparable to human experts, but it tends to be more sensitive leading to nearly twice as many false positives.
+The system capability was also improved during the Accelerator and it achieves accuracy comparable to human experts, but it tends to be more sensitive leading to nearly twice as many false positives.
 On balance, false positives ensure that virtually no infected persons are missed in the screening.